tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object_intl_en.md

-## Overview
+## Feature Description

 This API is used to upload an object within 5 GB to a bucket using an HTML form.
 To call this API, you need to have permission to write to the bucket.

 > !
 >- This API requires a signature different from the standard COS request signatures.
-For more information, please see [Signature protection](#id1) and the description of related fields.
+For more information, see [Signature protection](#id1) and the description of related fields.
 > - If you upload an object whose name is the same as another object that is already stored in the bucket with versioning disabled, the old object will be overwritten and the response will be returned normally as specified upon successful upload.
 >